 An artist with an international following for his illustration work discusses constant learning and the benefits of sticking to what you love.

 Karl-Joel Larsson followed his passion for illustration after studying at one of Sweden’s top design programs, committing to a life doing what he loves – art and, in particular, illustration.
 So far, it’s been the right choice.
 He’s grown a noteworthy following for his approachable, Matisse-inspired work, while also growing what appears to be a thousand Monstera plants in his apartment/workspace.
-He regularly takes on commissioned illustrations for various international clients – even the Tory Burch team are fans of his calming, colourful style.
+He regularly takes on commissions as an illustrator for various international clients – even the Tory Burch team are fans of his calming, colourful style.

 How long have you been working as an illustrator?
 Is that work full-time?